By Mae Blanch

 Repentance: The Gift of Love

-Mae Blanch is professor of English at Brigham Young University.
+Mae Blanch was professor of English at Brigham Young University when this was published.

 The book of 3 Nephi is essentially a story of repentance.
 The first seven chapters show the need for it, the eighth tells of the destruction which comes when the people refuse to repent, and the remaining chapters recount the Savior’s call for repentance and the response of the remnant who were “more righteous” than those who were destroyed.